-Witness Dares and Win Prizes!
-To keep things interesting Larry has accepted some swimmingly cold “dares”.
+Dares and Prize Winners: To keep things interesting Larry accepted some swimmingly cold “dares”.

-If we raise $3,000, he will bungee jump nude into the Nanaimo River in March (Bonus: this is also a fundraiser for the BC Schizophrenic Society.)
+Since he met his $3,000 goal, Larry will bungee jump nude into the Nanaimo River in March (Bonus: this is also a fundraiser for the BC Schizophrenic Society.)

-- Larry’s West Coast Trail Training Package: “How to make hiking the West Coast Trail something you endure less and enjoy more?”
-As a 22-time West Coast Trail hiker, Larry will take you on up to 3 personal training hikes on beautiful Vancouver Island and give you a customized packing and equipment pre-hike consultation as well as help to outfit you for the trek.
-Larry has been heard to mutter: “You have to be a little nuts to do the trail once, and really nuts to keep doing it”.
+The other has chosen Larry’s West Coast Trail Training Package: “How to make hiking the West Coast Trail something you endure less and enjoy more?”
+As a 22-time West Coast Trail hiker, Larry will take her on up to 3 personal training hikes on beautiful Vancouver Island and provide a customized packing and equipment pre-hike consultation as well as help to outfit her for the trek.

 Some Background – or How Did Larry Get Involved with the Nature Centre?
 Larry’s long-time partner in life and adventure is Jane, one of the Centre’s founders and its current board chair.
 A decade ago, in the midst of meetings to develop Cowichan Bay’s new official community plan it became clear that lots of people living locally didn’t know much about the Cowichan estuary, this complex and magical intertidal ecosystem on our doorstep, and its role in the health of the whole Cowichan Watershed.
 In February 2011 Jane came home from the Fishermen’s Wharf excited about an economic development funding opportunity that looked like a fit for building a Nature Interpretive Centre on the Cowichan Estuary – a place that would offer a window into learning about the estuary and ultimately falling in love with and caring for this place.
 Larry was game (or was that cajoled?) to do the many hours of number-crunching needed on grant applications and to support Jane in launching a local fundraising campaign.
 The Cowichan Community Land Trust agreed to be the sponsoring charitable non-profit; and the rest, as they say, is history.
 Now the Centre is almost eight years old, has recently become its own separate charitable non-profit, and Larry is keen to help it continue to be able to engage youth in learning, leadership and restoration, and to do this work long into the future.